 If you need this guide to make things work, you should not be baking without a Ledger.

 I kind of expect this guide to be obsolete relatively soon, as things change quickly and hopefully easier options come along.
+It is also possible that a Raspberry Pi won’t be able to keep up, as the network grows.
 But for now…

 - A PC/Mac